 Silica sand (silica or Cerabeads) is used in 3D printing of prototype cores, or used as a semifinished product also for Quick Sand Casting processing, in which, however, the semifinished product is assembled and then taken to the foundry to convert the mold into a metal part.
 The machine prints a figure that is directly delivered to the customer.
 The figure is always obtained with a “powder,” silica sand to be exact.

 For foundries or molding shops that require smoother, more finished parts specifically for hydraulic or oleodynamic uses, cores are treated with specific coatings based on zirconium, graphite, aluminosilicate or other.

 Silica sand is bonded through a resin using a 3D printing process similar to plotting.
 Layer by layer, an even very complex shape is created, which is technically called 2.5D, the material replica of the 3D file sent by the customer.

-2.5D is the acronym for identifying an object reproduced by printing a number N of finished layers that constitute the height Z of height.
-Being infinitesimal, the measurements of the plot in X and Y represent 2 complete dimensions, while being Z composed of a finite number of layers or layers with a finite and fixed thickness for each layer, the Z dimension thus created is counted as 0.5.
-At the moment there is no solution that allows infinitesimal growth of Z.
+2.5D is the acronym for identifying an object reproduced by printing an N number of finite layers that make up the Z height dimension.
+Since they are infinitesimal, the plotting measurements in X and Y represent 2 complete dimensions, while since Z consists of a finite number of layers (or layers) with a finite and fixed thickness for each layer, the Z dimension thus created is counted as 0.5.
+There is currently no solution that allows infinitesimal growth of Z.